-A vanilla option might be used to protect you or your business against the possibility of a currency falling (known as a ‘put’), or to allow you to benefit from the possibility of a currency rising (known as a ‘call’).
+A vanilla option might be used to protect you or your business against the possibility of a currency falling (known as a ‘put’), or from the possibility of a currency rising (known as a ‘call’).

 As you have no obligation to make the exchange, if the market goes in your favour, you retain the option to deal at the (favourable) spot rate.
 If, however, the market moves against you, your contract is in place and will be honoured if you choose to buy at your pre-agreed ‘strike rate’.
 Think of it as a kind of foreign exchange insurance policy!